skurbee/YTArchiver/README.md

 Set Max/Min duration limits to cut out shorts/live

-Choose starting date to download-(if you don't want the first few years of a channel for example)
+Choose starting date to download- if you don't want the first few years of a channel, for example

 Compress after download- if you want to download @ 1080 then compress to a higher quality 360p output than yt gives, for example